mschmitt/radiostation/README.md

   * Liquidsoap:
     * Acts as the Icecast source
     * Embeds Metadata into Stream on track changes
     * **TODO**: Liquidsoap's randomness doesn't feel sufficiently random.
 Maybe hard-randomize the playlist on every export?
+But only if we can define and implement criteria for what we consider "random enough".

 ## Delivery